-Principle nciple How has Travelodge applied it Principle Three: Director Responsibilities The board and individual directors should have a clear understanding of their accountability and responsibilities.
-The board"s pdicies and procedures should support effective decision- making and independent challenge.
+Principle How has Travelodge applied it Principle Three: Director Responsibilities The board and individual directors should have a clear understanding of their accountability and responsibilities.
+The board's policies and procedures should support effective decision- making and independent challenge.
 Good governance supports open and fair business, ensures that the company has the right safeguards in place and makes certain that every decision it takes is underpinned by the right considerations.
 Whilst Board oversight is always maintained, key decisions are made by individuals and committees with the most appropriate knowledge and industry experience.
 The Board meets a minimum of six times a year, with further meetings convened as necessary.
 The Board delegates authority for day-to-day management of the company to the Chief Executive Officer.
 Certain governance responsibilities are delegated to other committees (Audit, Safety, Security and Risk and Investment) under a formal delegated authority framework approved by the chairman and Board.
 These committees include Board Directors who support effective decision making.
 The Board receives regular, timely information on all key aspects of the business including Health & Safety, risks and opportunities, the financial performance of the business, strategy, operational matters and market conditions, supported by specific Key Performance Indicators.
 Key financial information is collated from the Group's various accounting systems.
 The Group's financial function is appropriately qualified to ensure the integrity of this information and is responsible for remaining compliant with regulatory changes.
 Financial information is prepared by relevant internal functions.
+The processes for collecting data, as well as reporting of that data, are reviewed on an annual basis.
+Other key information is prepared by relevant internal functions.
 The processes for collecting data, as well as reporting of that data, are reviewed on an annual basis by the Group's Safety, Security and Risk function.
-We will demonstrate our commitment to this area by reviewing our audit capability of both financial controls and areas of business risk in 2020.
-In 2019 we reviewed our internal audit capability and designed a 3 year audit programme of financial controls at both our hotels and head office alongside other business risk mitigation controls.
 Principle Four: Opportunity and Risk A board should promote the long- term sustainable success of the company by identifying opportunities to create and preserve value, and establishing oversight for the identification and mitigation of risks.
 The Board seeks out opportunity whilst mitigating risk.
 Strategic opportunities are highlighted to, and discussed with the Board at each Group Strategy review typically on an annual basis.
 Short term opportunities to improve performance are also reviewed in the normal course of business.
 The Audit Committee, consisting of the Independent Non-Executive Director (as chairman), the Chairman of the Board and other Board and functional leads attending by invitation as appropriate, ensures that material risks both inherent and emerging are identified and managed appropriately.
 The focus during 2019 was on reviewing the effectiveness of the approach to identification, classification and mitigation of risk including emerging risks.
-The Audit Committee meets every six months and continues to refine and improve the company''s risk management framework and risk registers, working to ensure consistency across the functional areas of the company.
+The Audit Committee meets every six months and continues to refine and improve the company's risk management framework and risk registers, working to ensure consistency across the functional areas of the company.
 The Strategic Report includes key risks that are monitored by the Audit Committee.
-The company''s systems and controls are designed to manage, rather than eliminate the risk of failure to achieve business objectives and will always provide reasonable and not absolute assurance against a risk crystallising.
+The company's systems and controls are designed to manage, rather than eliminate the risk of failure to achieve business objectives and will always provide reasonable and not absolute assurance against a risk crystallising.